CodeAPretzel/FBLA-2023-Game-Simulation/README.md

 <h2>Game Recognition :sparkles:</h2>
 <br>

-Some of the assets used in the game belong to the owner of source and are compatible with *ROYALTY FREE LICENSE*.
+Some of the assets used in the game belong to the owner of source and are compatible with <a href="https://creativecommons.org/licenses/by/4.0/">`Attribution 4.0 International (CC BY 4.0)`</a> or <a href="https://creativecommons.org/licenses/by-nc/4.0/">`Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)`</a>.
 Credit to these authors are provided within the game's credit section.
 <!--><li></li><br>

 --> Licensing is under the GNU Affero General Public License v3.0.